-February 1 Annual Activity Report is submitted by each faculty member to the appropriate Department Head.

-March 15 Department Head submits all Annual Evaluation of Faculty Performance forms to the appropriate College Dean.
-Instructions for completing this form are contained in the Faculty Handbookand must be followed as outlined.

-April 1 Dean submits all Annual Evaluation of Faculty Performance forms to the Vice President for Academic Affairs with his/her evaluation and comments.
-The Dean also submits the Annual Report of Tenured Faculty for Post-tenure Review.

-April 15 Vice President submits Annual Evaluation of Faculty Performance forms to the President.
-Vice President also submits the Annual Report of Tenured Faculty for Post-tenure Review.

-May 1 President submits Post-tenure Review Report to the Chancellor of the Texas A&M University System.

-August 15 By this time, the President will have approved merit salary increases for the next fiscal year
+- February 1 Annual Activity Report is submitted by each faculty member to the appropriate direct supervisor. - March 15 Direct supervisor submits all Annual Evaluation of Faculty Performance forms to the appropriate College Dean.
+Instructions for completing this form are contained in the Faculty Handbook and must be followed as outlined. - April 1 Dean submits all Annual Evaluation of Faculty Performance forms to the Vice President for Academic Affairs with his/her evaluation and comments.
+The Dean also submits the Annual Report of Tenured Faculty for Post-tenure Review. - April 15 Vice President submits Annual Evaluation of Faculty Performance forms to the President.
+Vice President also submits the Annual Report of Tenured Faculty for Post-tenure Review. - May 1 President submits Post-tenure Review Report to the Chancellor of the Texas A&M University System. - August 15 By this time, the President will have approved merit salary increases for the next fiscal year